Frequently Asked Questions

 - Think Big for Experimentation: Once you are ready to experiment you will want to test your experimental setup on increasingly larger scales.
 This is possible by taking an advance reservation for many resources for a relatively short time.
 The more resources you need, the more likely it is that you will need to run experiments at a less attractive time (e.g., during the weekend) — here’s where automation will also help.
 In justified cases, we will support reserving even the whole bare metal testbed.

 We have two types of limitations, introduced to promote fair resource usage to all:

-- Allocation: Chameleon projects are limited to a per-project allocation cyrrently set to 20,000 service units for 6 months.
-Allocations can be renewed or extended -- see Project and Allocation Management FAQ for more details on Chameleon allocations.
+- Allocation: Chameleon projects are limited to a per-project allocation currently set to 20,000 service units for 6 months.
+Allocations can be renewed or extended—see the Project and Allocation Management section for more details on Chameleon allocations.

 How should I acknowledge Chameleon in my publications?